thombashi/pytablereader/docs/pages/installation.rst

     pip install pytablereader

-Some of the formats require additional packages, you can download the packages as follows:
+Some of the formats require additional dependency packages, you can install the dependency packages as follows:

 - Excel
     - ``pip install pytablereader[excel]``